thepigeonfighter/Automated-Desktop/AutomatedDesktopBackground_Library/ReadMe.txt

 Start Collection Refresh
-Clicking this button will start the collection refresh task which based on the settings you have chosen will download new groups of photos associated with your interests that you have created.
+Clicking this button will start the collection refresh task which based on the settings you have chosen will download a new groups of photos associated with your interests that you have created.

 Start Background Refresh
 Clicking this button will start the process of cycling through your downloaded photos and setting them as your